 - “block-type” PDC, commonly used today, is suitable for reaming-while-drilling operations.

-2) Drilling Roller Reamers Type
+2) Drilling Roller Reamers

-Roller reamers types are significantly used to improve performance with chronic stick-slip or whirl-induced boreholes which are the main reason for limiting drilling in hard formation and extended reach wells.
+Roller reamers types significantly improve performance with chronic Drilling stick-slip or whirl-induced boreholes which are the main reason for limiting drilling in hard formation and extended reach wells.
 And also for mud conditioning the borehole.
 Popular hole sizes for wellbores range from 5″ to 26″ in diameter.
 Size of the circulation path through the reamer body range from 1 1/2″ to 3 1/4″ in diameter.
 The body size on the necks beyond the area where the rollers are mounted typically ranges from 4 1/8″ to 11″ in diameter.
-This latter size will normally be the same size as the Drill Collar.
+This latter size will normally be the same as the Drill Collar.
 Body links normally range from 4′ to 8′.

 Roller Reamer Type Components